 Notice - Bridge Closure at Tommy Thompson Park: The pedestrian bridge is closed to the public on weekdays for PortsToronto operations in Cell 3.
 It is open for pedestrian use on weekends and holidays.

-Located on the Toronto waterfront, Tommy Thompson Park is a unique urban wilderness minutes from downtown.
-The park is located on a man-made peninsula, known as the Leslie Street Spit, which extends five km into Lake Ontario and is over 500 hectares in size.
+Located on the Toronto waterfront, Tommy Thompson Park (TTP) is a unique urban wilderness minutes from downtown.
+The park is located on a constructed landform, known as the Leslie Street Spit, which extends five km into Lake Ontario and is over 500 hectares in size.
 It is located at the base or foot of Leslie Street where it meets Unwin Avenue, south of Lake Shore Boulevard East.

-Toronto and Region Conservation Authority (TRCA) currently owns the land and water bodies within TTP and has undertaken many large-scale restoration and creation projects to provide diverse habitats for a variety of wildlife.
+Toronto and Region Conservation Authority (TRCA) owns the land and water bodies within TTP and jointly manages the property with the City of Toronto.
+Following the Tommy Thompson Park Master Plan, TRCA has undertaken many large-scale restoration and creation projects to provide diverse habitats for a variety of wildlife.

 The park represents the largest existing natural habitat on the Toronto waterfront.
 Wildflower meadows, cottonwood forests, coastal marshes, cobble beaches and sand dunes are just some of the habitats at TTP.
 Wildlife, especially birds, flourish at the park making it one of the best nature viewing areas in the GTA.
 Other recreational opportunities include hiking, cycling, rollerblading and fishing.
-Pets and unauthorized vehicles are not permitted within the park.
-Tommy Thompson Park is jointly managed by TRCA and City of Toronto.
+Pets and unauthorized motorized vehicles are not permitted within the park.
+Pedal assisted e-bikes are authorized, but all other use of motorized bikes/scooters/vehicles require authorization.

 Hours of Operation